BruhLookAtThis/soundKit_MR/README.md

    c.
 Replacing most, if not all, English character voices with their Japanese or Chinese counterparts

-4. The SMT folder is for replacing ingame audio files with your custom files (soundFinder has been integrated into the SMT script as Option #2) Audio that has been logged can be found here:
+4. The SMT (Sound Modding Tool) folder is for replacing ingame audio files with your custom files

+   Audio that has been logged can be found here:

    (For Marvel Rivals)
    https://docs.google.com/spreadsheets/d/14gbnE0TD2O4e8zrn2jSJm9HsNl5vWxFYWm4ZsndQJlA/edit?gid=0#gid=0

-5. The 0_Extras folder contains:
+6. The 0_Extras folder contains:

    a.
 Various misc tools that may assist you in the modding process.
 Each contain their own instructions.

    b.
-A Marvel Rivals .usmap (as of Season 1.5) (from https://discord.gg/fmodel )
+A Marvel Rivals .usmap (from https://discord.gg/fmodel )

    c.
-FModel AES key for Marvel Rivals (as of Season 1.25)
+FModel AES key for Marvel Rivals

 MAKE SURE YOU READ THE INSTRUCTIONS IN EACH FOLDER (If they're outdated, they will be labeled as so)

-A LIST OF CHARACTER IDS, AS OF MID SEASON 1, CAN BE FOUND IN THE CVS FOLDER'S INSTRUCTIONS
+A LIST OF CHARACTER IDS CAN BE FOUND IN THE CVS FOLDER'S INSTRUCTIONS

 /*Creating TXTP Files*/